pombredanne/bocadillo/docs/guides/ingredients/factory.md

 # Factory ingredients

-Sometimes you want a ingredient to be generic so that it can be used for a variety of inputs.
+Sometimes you want an ingredient to be generic so that it can be used for a variety of inputs.

 **Factory ingredients** allow to do that: instead of having the ingredient function return a _value_, it returns a _function_.

 ::: tip NOTE
 Factory ingredient is just a _pattern_.
-There's no magic performed behing the scenes: it's just a ingredient that provides a callable.
+There's no magic performed behing the scenes: it's just an ingredient that provides a callable.
 :::

 ## Example: parametrized database query